Tuscan White Bean Soup is my ultimate comfort food when the weather gets chilly. It’s rich and creamy with delicate flavors of garlic and sage.

 - Once you’ve pureed your desired amount of soup and poured it back in the soup pot, add the heavy cream, pepper, and salt to taste.
 Heat until warm enough to serve, but not boiling.

-- Serve with a generous drizzle of extra virgin olive oil.
+- Serve with a generous drizzle of extra virgin olive oil and sprinkle of chives.